simpsondl/parpi-manuscript/README.md

 ## Repository Content Highlights

-- `workflow/` - Snakemake workflow and R scripts (stable version from publication)
 - `manuscript_data/` - Raw count tables and annotations for the two PARP inhibitor screens (2022 and 2023)
+- `tutorial/` - R markdown document walking through the processing steps in the pipeline, function by function
 - `config/config.yaml` - Exact configuration parameters used for the manuscript analyses
+- `workflow/` - Snakemake workflow, conda environments, and R scripts oh my!
-- `workflow/scripts/manuscript_figures/` - Figure generation scripts
+- `workflow/scripts/manuscript_figures/` - Figure generation scripts, for those wondering about the magic

 ## Quick Start